 About SOS Children’s Village BC

-SOS Children’s Villages is the world’s largest non-governmental, non-denominational child development organization.
-It has existed for over 65 years with presence in 134 countries and over 557 villages.
-British Columbia is home to the only SOS Children’s Village in Canada.
-SOS Children’s Village BC provides homes, a supportive community, and programs to help foster children and youth in need grow into caring, self-reliant adults.
-Their community integrated Village of 12 homes is based at a wooded 2.5 acre Surrey campus where they provide programming to Caregivers, Foster Children, and youth at risk through outreach programming in the community.
+SOS Children's Villages is the world's largest non-govermental, non-denominational child development organization.
+It has existed for over 65 years wtih presence in 134 countries and over 557 villages.
+British Columbia is home to the only SOS Children's Village in Canada.
+SOS Children’s Village BC provides homes, a supportive community and programs to help foster children and youth in need grow into caring, self-reliant adults.
+Their Village Community Centre of five homes and three transition suites is based on a wooded 2.5 acre Surrey campus where they provide programming to Caregivers, Foster Children and youth at risk through outreach programming in the community.